payload-bot/payload-logs-plugin/README.md

 ## Requirements

 -   Sourcemod and Metamod
--   SteamTools (Not included in the releases yet)
+-   SteamWorks (Not included in the releases yet)

 ## Installation